swc19/default-64-graphics/README.md

 Note: this requires use of [nodecg-smashcontrol-react](https://github.com/smashcontrol/nodecg-smashcontrol-react).
 Please refer to the README in that repo for installation instructions.
 Any configuration for these layouts is done there.

 ### Initial Setup
 Once smashcontrol is installed, install this bundle with `nodecg install swc19/default-64-graphics`.
+This bundle must also first be built using `yarn build`, after navigating to the directory it was installed to `bundles/default-64-graphics`.
+The bundle must be built every time an update is made; this is a pain but enables some additional features in NodeCG that wouldn't be available if it wasn't packaged like this.
+If you do not have yarn, you can install it with `npm install --global yarn`.
 Then, run nodecg with `nodecg start`.
 If there are package issues, you may need to navigate to `bundles/default-64-graphics`, then run `npm install`.

 ### Layout Configuration